Immigration to China

-Immigration to the People's Republic of China is the international movement of non-Chinese nationals in order to reside permanently in the country.
+Immigration to the People's Republic of China (PRC) is the international movement of non-Chinese nationals in order to reside permanently in the country.

-In the late 1970s, roughly 300,000 ethnic Chinese immigrated from Vietnam to China.
-Immigration has increased modestly since the opening up of the country and the liberalisation of the economy, mostly of people moving to the large cities and to Hong Kong.
+In the late 1970s, roughly 300,000 ethnic Chinese emigrated from Vietnam to China.
+Immigration has increased modestly since the opening up of the country and the liberalization of the economy, mostly of people moving to the large cities and to Hong Kong.
 Many of the foreign nationals who immigrate to China are of Chinese ethnic heritage.
-China has also been the destination of illegal immigration, particularly along the China–North Korea border and in Guangzhou.
+China has also been the destination of illegal immigration, particularly along the China–North Korea border, Guangzhou, Guangxi Province, and the China-Myanmar border.

+According to 2020 Chinese census, China has 1,430,695 immigrants, dividing between 845,697 foreign nationals and 584,998 residents of Hong Kong, Macao and Taiwan.
+As of 2023, there are around 12,000 foreigners with permanent residency in China.

 Legal immigration and permanent residency

 In 2016, China issued 1,576 permanent residency cards.
 This was more than double what it had issued the previous year, but still roughly 750 times lower than the United States’ 1.2 million at the time.

-By 2017, the number of foreigners holding Chinese Permament Residence finally passed the 10,000 mark.
-More recent concrete numbers are not easily available, but since 2019 China has also been revamping the process for foreigners to apply for the "Chinese Green Card".
+By 2017, the number of foreigners holding Chinese Permanent Residence passed the 10,000 mark.
+More recent concrete numbers are not easily available; however, since 2019, China has also been revamping the process for foreigners to apply for the "Chinese Green Card".

+In 2023, China launched the Five-Star Card, the new version of the Foreign Permanent Resident ID Card of the PRC.

+Application Requirements

+According to the Management Measures for the Permanent Residence Approval of Foreigners in China approved by the State Council of China, foreigners applying for permanent residence in China shall abide by Chinese laws, be in good health, have no criminal record, and meet one of the following conditions: